StephenQiu628/Cyclic-compression-quick-data/README.md

 You need to change some parts to suit your input files.

-You will see a sample input file "Specimen_RawData_1" in this project.
+You will see a sample input file "Specimen_RawData_1.xls" and the output file "Results1.xls" in this project.

 Your input should include "strain" column, "stress" column and the number of the cycle.